ouchitaikoproject/OuchiTaikoProject/README.md

 ---

-### **I2C OLED Display Circuit**
+### ***I2C OLED Display Circuit***

 ### **<u>A12.
 Mount the OLED display</u>**

-Mount the OLED display on the same board as the MCP23017 (and navigation buttons).
+Mount the OLED display on the same board as the MCP23017 and and navigation buttons.

-Reminder: this board will house the display and buttons for the gamepad navigation.
-Plan accordingly.

 ---

 ### **<u>A13.
 Connect SDA to display</u>**

-Connect a wire between the **SDA** soldering point on the MCP23017 board (opposite end of where you plugged the harness in) and the **SDA** pin on the OLED Display.
+Connect one end of a wire between the **SDA** soldering point hole on the MCP23017 board (opposite end of where you plugged the harness in) and connect the other end of that wire to the **SDA** pin on the OLED Display.

+This will pass the SDA data from the XIAO board, through the MCP23017 board, and to the OLED Display.

 <div align="center">
 <img src="images/Pictures/100000010000046D00000220ECE6EDA1.png" width="350px" style="display: block; margin: 0 auto;">